yinshanyang/sandbox-forestry/src/data/pages/_index.md

   - title: Another Item
     content: Why stop at 1?
 We could great more items here too.
 - template: _Quote
-  quote: And here’s a great block quote for variety.
+  quote: " Thank you so much for your great support.
+Always needed your blessings. "
-  name: Some Person
+  name: " Shehjad Sayyed"
-  title: A Position, Some Company
+  title: 'CCIE R&S #38948'

 ---